barbudangabriel-gif/Flowmind/MINDFOLIO_BUDGET_ALLOCATION_SYSTEM.md

 5. **Risk Isolation**
  - Bot loses 50% → Auto-pause that bot only
  - Other bots keep running
- - Module-level and portfolio-level safeguards
+ - Module-level and mindfolio-level safeguards

 ### **Real-World Example:**